-Market studies in B2B: survey methodology
+Market studies in B2B: Survey Methodology

-Market studies in B2B in 11 steps
+Conducting B2B Marketing Studies in 11 steps

 - The first step is to describe the objectives of your market study in a few points; a maximum of two to three main points for a good survey.
 Avoid piling up the objectives.